antoyang/just-ask/README.md

 The comparison with [Heilman et al](https://aclanthology.org/N10-1086.pdf) was done using [the original Java implementation](http://www.cs.cmu.edu/~ark/mheilman/questions/).

 ## Citation
-If you found this work useful, consider giving this repository a star and citing our paper as followed:
+If you found this work useful, consider giving this repository a star and citing our papers as followed:
 ```
 @inproceedings{yang2021justask,
 title={Just ask: Learning to answer questions from millions of narrated videos},